YangVincent/SmartContractTester/README.md

 * Implemented Oyente backend with docker containers.
 This takes in a Solidity file, runs it through Oyente, then parses and returns the results in a standardized manner.
+* Implemented SmartCheck backend with docker containers.
+This takes in a Solidity file, runs it through SmartCheck, then parses and returns the results in a standardized manner.
-* Wrote Introduction and Oyente testing suite sections in the paper.
+* Wrote Introduction, Oyente, SmartCheck, choosing testing suites, and future work sections in the paper.
 Revised and made various other edits to the paper.

+## Directory
+* /report holds the source for our report.
+* /Flask holds the actual project
+* /SmartContracts holds smart contracts we tested with
+* /TestRuns holds code used for analytics and tests